In 2015, we were talking about the REST API. In 2026, the conversation has shifted to Data Liberation and Real-Time Collaboration.

 The “Data Liberation” project is Matt Mullenweg’s initiative to ensure users can move away from closed platforms (Wix/Squarespace) and into WordPress easier than ever.

-It also means moving out of WordPress should be seamless.
+It also means moving out of WordPress should land at the same one-click bar that other platforms hit when migrating in.

 - One-Click Migration: Standardized export formats (JSON/ZIP) that include media, blocks, and settings.